epfl-ada/ada-2023-project-nada2023/docs/index.md

 ## Influence of the Production Countries

-Another factor that we thought would be important for the export of movies, is the coutries in which the movies were shot.
-In this part of our analysis we will focus on the influence of coprodoctions of movies.
-We firstly do a brief analysis on the total gross of the movies to then fine tune it to the ratio made in foreign coutries.
+Another factor that we thought would be important for the export of movies is the coutries in which the movies were shot.
+In this part of our analysis we will focus on the influence of co-prodoctions of movies.
+Firstly, we do a brief analysis on the total gross of the movies to then fine-tune it to the ratio made in foreign coutries.

 <div class="responsive-iframe">
     <iframe src="plots/movies_coprod_ratio.html"></iframe>
 </div>

-As we see, as time advances, movies production companies from different countries seem to work more and more together but the ratio of films made in coproduction barely goes up.
-From this graph we saw that there was a little augmentation in the ratio of movies that were made by mutlitple coutries in the last 20 years.
-This small augmentation leads us to think that havin a coproduction would slightly boost the revenue of a movie.
+As we see, as time advances movie production companies from different countries seem to work more and more together, but the ratio of films made in co-production barely goes up.
+From this graph we saw that there was a little increase in the ratio of movies that were made by mutlitple countries in the last 20 years.
+This small increase leads us to think that having a co-production would slightly boost the revenue of a movie.
 The question now is how many coutries should you have to maximize your revenue?
-And how many coprod countries should you have if you want to maximize the ratio of the revenue made outside the productio countries?
+And how many co-producing countries should you have if you want to maximize the ratio of the revenue made outside the production countries?

 <div class="responsive-iframe">
     <iframe src="plots/mean_revenue_coprod_number.html"></iframe>